What is Nitrogen Cycle? Stages, Diagram & Importance

 After a point of time, the nitrogen components in the plants and soil ecosystems are transferred back into the air through the denitrification process.
 This method involves converting nitrate (NO3-) into Nitrogen in the gaseous form.
 However, one thing the students must remember is that there is no oxygen present during this process.

-Can nitrogen be converted to oxygen?
+Q4.
+Can nitrogen be converted into oxygen?